-Her academic publications are concerned with issues of identity and inequalities in further and higher education.
-In her book Women and Success: Professors in the UK academy (Trentham Books, 2012) she used life history interviews with 20 female professors to reveal the persisting inequality facing senior women working in higher education https://ioepress.co.uk/books/uncategorized/women-and-success/.
-In her co authored book Education and Social Mobility: Dreams of Success (IOE, Trentham Books, 2014) she and Professor Barker draw on data collected through paired interviews with 88 15-18 year olds in two secondary schools to explore their aspirations for the future https://ioepress.co.uk/books/social-justice-equality-and-human-rights/education-and-social-mobility/.
+Dr Kate Hoskins is Co-Chair and Treasurer for GEA and she is a Reader in Education at Brunel University.
+Her research focuses on education policy, identity and inequalities in relation to further and higher education opportunities and experiences.
+Her academic publications are concerned with issues of policy, identity and inequalities in further and higher education.
+In her co-authored book Education and Social Mobility: Dreams of Success(IOE, Trentham Books, 2014) Kate and Professor Barker draw on data collected through paired interviews with 88 15-18 year olds in two secondary schools to explore their aspirations for the future.

 She has recently published a book entitled Youth Identities, Education and Employment: Exploring Post-16 and Post-18 Opportunities, Access and Policy, which is based on in-depth qualitative interviews and focus groups with teachers and students in a case study school and investigates how policy, family background, social class, gender and ethnicity influence young people’s post-16 and post-18 education access.

 She has recently finished a project, funded by the Froebel Trust, with Dr Sue Smedley, exploring the possibilities protect and extend Froebelian practice through policy interventions, with a particular emphasis on the education and training received by a sample of 33 early years educators.
 She is now working on a funded project exploring the role of nursery schools in reducing the effects of disadvantage in the UK.